 Test Plan Template

 Test plan format and content may vary depending upon the standards followed.
-The following format details the points usually covered in test plan.
+Below are the points usually covered in the test plan almost everywhere.

-Test Plan Identifier: Provides a unique identifier for the document.
+1. Test Plan Identifier: is a unique identifier for the document.
 Every deliverable has a unique identification number which could be numeric or alphanumeric based on the company configuration management.
-Test Plan should also adhere to configuration management policy for unique ID.
+Test Plan should also adhere to the configuration management policy for a unique ID.

-Introduction: Brief introduction about the project and objective of the current release.
-Project could be platform configuration tool and objective could new mobile App interface or new feature / enhancement in existing product or defect fixes.
+2. Introduction: Brief introduction of the project and objective of the current release.
+A project could be any software or app and objective could be testing a new mobile App interface or new feature / enhancement in an existing app or defect fixes.

-Test item: Introduction and overview of Software Under Test.
+3. Test item: Introduction and overview of Software Under Test (SUT).
 Detailed information about the SUT.

-Features to test: In scope features.
+4. Features to test: In scope features.
 This could be newly added or updated features.
-Indirect features that has technical or functional dependency on newly added or updated features.
+Indirect features that have a technical or functional dependency on newly added or updated features.

-Features not to test: Out of scope feature.
-Excluded product features from current Test Plan.
-[Note: Provide reasoning for exclusion, like, non-impacted / less impacted / less priority features, as applicable.]
+5. Features not to test: Out of scope feature.
+Excluded product features from the current Test Plan.
+[Note: Provide reasoning for exclusion, like, non-impacted / less impacted / fewer priority features, as applicable.]

-Approach: Strategy to test the software.
-Includes types of tests and how to test.
-Functional, performance, security testing using combined [manual + automation], manual only, automation only approach.
+6. Approach: Strategy to test the software.
+Includes types of testing and how to test.
+Functional testing, Performance Testing, Security Testing using combined [manual + automation], manual only or automation only approach.

 - TestCase: All Steps passed

-- Feature: All test cases executed and no P1, P2 defects are open.
+- Feature: All test cases executed and Priority#1, Priority#2 defects are NOT open.

-Testing tasks: All tasks / steps to execute for test planning and execution
+9. Testing tasks: All tasks/steps to execute for test planning and execution.

-Staffing and training needs: Training / hiring needs to bridge the gap of available and expected skill.
+12. Staffing and training needs: Training / hiring needs to test the software and perform the mentioned testing tasks.

-Schedule: Test estimation (Efforts) and high-level schedule.
-Schedule should be for key deliverables or important milestones.
+13. Schedule: Test estimation (Efforts) and high-level schedule.
+The schedule should be for key deliverables or important milestones.
 Ideally, all test deliverables included in the test plan should be scheduled.
-Detailed test schedule (at feature or defects or resource level) is prepared at appropriate time during test execution.
+Detailed test schedule (at feature or defects or resource level) is prepared at an appropriate time during test execution.

-Test plan is a guideline based on which test execution should be tracked.
-For successful testing and good product test delivery, it is important to update and make required changes in the plan as per changes in the any of the parameter which was basis of the test plan.
+A test plan is a guideline based on which test execution should be tracked.
+For successful testing and good product test delivery, it is important to update and make required changes in the plan as per changes in any of the parameters which were the basis of the test plan.